-- The student must attempt to resolve the complaint by exhausting the institution's established internal grievance procedures.
+- 1. The student must attempt to resolve the complaint by exhausting the institution's established internal grievance procedures.
 These are usually published in the institution's catalog, student handbook and/or posted on the institution's website.
 Absent extenuating circumstances, the Office of Higher Education will not investigate complaints filed by students who have not first sought a resolution with the institution. - 2.
 If all remedies at the institutional level have been exhausted and the complaint is not resolved, the student may file a complaint with the Office of Higher Education.
-To file a complaint, please follow these procedures.
-All documentation for review related to the complaint must be provided by the student as part of the filing. - 3.
+To file a complaint, please follow this link: https://veoci.com/v/p/181953/workflow/gjrt4qhrrvkvAll documentation for review related to the complaint must be provided by the student as part of the filing. - 3.
 The Office of Higher Education will process the complaint and provide copies of all documents filed with the complaint to the institution.
 The institution has 20 days to respond.
 After receiving a response and conducting an investigation, the Office of Higher Education will issue a findings report to all parties.
 The findings report is final.